jhvanderschee/hugocodex/content/add-ons/cookie-consent.md

 ### Introduction

 To be compliant with the GDPR, you have to have user consent for all non-functional and third pary cookies and scripts.
 This can be done by adding this 'cookie consent banner' to the footer of the website.
-This banner allows fine grained control over the scripts that are loaded.
+This banner gives you a detailed overview and fine grained control over the scripts that are loaded.

 ### How it works